root-project/web/blog/publications.md

 **A (mostly historically interesting) list of ROOT talks and publications**

-*   Paper presented at the AIHENP conference in Laussanne 1996.
+*   Paper presented at the AIHENP conference in Lausanne 1996.
      [ROOT - An Object Oriented Data Analysis Framework](https://root.cern/download/laussanne.ps.gz)
 *   Slides of the presentation at CHEP'97 conference in Berlin.
      [ROOT - An Interactive Object Oriented Framework and its application to NA49 data analysis](https://root.cern/download//chep97_slides.tar.gz)